What is a virtual emergency department?

 • Pregnancy and labour problems

-*Note: This list is not exhaustive.
-If you are in doubt and feel that you need urgent care go to a hospital near you.
+*Note: This list is not complete.
+If you are in doubt and feel that you need urgent care, go to a hospital near you.

 Where do I make an online ER appointment?